protofarer/protofarer/README.md

 8 - Learning web development (mongo/graphQL/redux/express/react/react-native/node/typescript) <br>
-7 - Switched to Linux <br>
+7 - Discovered to Linux and OSS <br>
-6 - Went on a 3 week road trip <br>
+6 - Went on a 3 week solo road trip <br>
-5 - Freelanced as portrait and event photographer <br>
+5 - Freelanced portrait and event photography <br>
 4 - Taught at a youth development non-profit in photography <br>
 3 - Snowboarded in Japan <br>
 2 - Employed in aircraft logistics <br>